TyberiusPrime/cran_tracker_for_nix/flakes/default/README.md

 nix flake that allows you to install R packages and their ecosystem as you would have been able to at this date.

-'Changed' means either a release date, or a date on which any bioconductor 'software' package was replaced (only for Bioconductor releases >= 3.6, before that no 'Archive' was available.).
+'Changed' means either a bioconductor release date, an R (minor) release date, or a date on which any bioconductor 'software' package was replaced (only for Bioconductor releases >= 3.6, before that no 'Archive' was available.).